 - As per the government notification, affordable homes are those housing units whose stamp value does not exceed 45 lakh

 - You can get an additional tax concession worth up to 1.5 lakh on buying such homes

 Now, how do we determine what is affordable housing?
 Affordability can be perceived differently by different people depending on their budgets and income.
 As per the government notification, affordable homes are those housing units whose stamp value is not more than ₹45 lakh.
 To give an impetus to affordable housing projects in India, the government has announced additional tax breaks upto ₹1.5 lakh on interest paid on a home loan.
 This will be over the maximum ₹2 lakh that you get under Section 24 of the Income Tax Act.
 The additional savings is made possible thanks to the introduction of Section 80EEA in the Union Budget 2019.
-Read on to know more about the same.
+The additional tax break of INR 1.5 lakh on home loan interest is extended till March 31, 2022, Read on to know more about the same.